orthanc-mirrors/orthanc-book/Sphinx/source/plugins/orthanc-explorer-2.rst

 Main features you can configure:

 - Root URL
-- Whether OE2 becomes the default Orhtanc UI
+- Whether OE2 becomes the default Orthanc UI
 - Configure the side menu
 - Configure the actions available on the resources
 - Configure the columns of the main study list